Qualtrics partners with the DAISY Foundation to honor nurses around the world

 Read more about our partnership here: https://t.co/h4Hp1NiGZI

-Founded in 1999 to express gratitude to nurses through meaningful recognition, the foundation was established in memory of J. Patrick Barnes, a patient who passed away after an 8-week hospital stay.
+Founded in 1999 to celebrate nurses through meaningful recognition, the foundation was established in memory of J. Patrick Barnes, a patient who passed away after an eight-week hospital stay.

-Honoring nurses internationally, wherever they practice, wherever they are in their careers, the DAISY Award has to date featured more than 2,5 million nominations in more than 35 countries and territories, and more than 200,000 nurses have been honored at more than 5,600 healthcare organizations and nursing schools.
+To date, the DAISY Award has featured more than 2.5 million nominations in more than 35 countries and territories, and more than 200,000 nurses have been honored at more than 5,600 healthcare organizations and nursing schools.

 With multiple award categories, from nursing students to lifetime achievement, the DAISY Awards have a positive impact on nurse engagement and the patient and family experience.